OLSF/epoch-archive/README.md

 make bins
 ```

-### 2. Restore from the latest epoch in this archive.
+### 2. Restore from the latest epoch in this archive

 #### WILL DESTROY LOCAL DB and NODE.YAML